We receive advertising fees from the brands we review that affect ranking.

 icon

-The HubSpot Starter Customer Platform is enough to run a small team of 3 to 10 people, but only after you survive the import process and accept three real limitations.
-I spent six months testing it alongside Sonary’s sales and marketing team to find out exactly where the line sits.
+The HubSpot Starter Customer Platform is sufficient to run a small team of 3 to 10 people, but only after you survive the import process and accept three real limitations.
+I spent six months testing it alongside Sonary’s sales and marketing team to determine exactly when you should use HubSpot Starter, when you should upgrade, and when you should use a different solution entirely.

 Key takeaways

-• The verdict: HubSpot Starter is a “yes” for most teams with fewer than 10 people.
-It replaces about 3–5 separate SaaS subscriptions for $9–$20 per seat.
+• The verdict: HubSpot Starter is a “yes” for most SMBs and teams with fewer than 10 people.
+It replaces about 3–5 separate SaaS subscriptions for $9–$20 per seat, giving it excellent value.

 • The real math: A 3-person team runs about $27/month (on the promo rate).
 For a 10-person crew, you’re usually looking at 5–6 paid seats for around $45–$54/month.

 • The MVP feature: Breeze record summary.
-It’s an AI-generated “cheat sheet” that catches you up on any contact’s history in 30 seconds.
+It’s an AI-generated “cheat sheet” that catches you up on any contact’s history in 30 seconds, saving you countless hours.

 • The exit strategy: Don’t move to HubSpot Professional until you cross 1,000 marketing contacts, need lead scoring, or hire a full-time RevOps person.